As states press forward with vote counts, Trump advisers privately express pessimism about heading off Biden’s win

 “Look, because Donald Trump is capable of anything, we have to be prepared for everything,” said Mark Brewer, a Democratic election lawyer in Michigan.

-Michigan House Minority Leader Christine Greig said party leaders have “strategized about a range of possible antics,” but the GOP efforts appear to be “a pathetic attempt to delay the inevitable.”
+Michigan House Minority Leader Christine Greig said that party leaders have “strategized about a range of possible antics” but that the GOP efforts appear to be “a pathetic attempt to delay the inevitable.”

 Meanwhile, in Pennsylvania, state Rep. Dawn Keefer (R), whose district spans two counties won by Trump, said the inquiry by state GOP lawmakers would seek to determine whether the election “was conducted fairly and lawfully.”